valbellix/jacob/README.md

 Installation and setup
 ----------------------
 There is really little to do to set up jacob.
 If you have git installed, just clone this repository into your ST3 package directory.
-Usually you can found it in:
+Usually you can find this directory in:

 * Windows: `%APPDATA%\Sublime Text 3\Packages`
 * OS X: `~/Library/Application Support/Sublime Text 3/Packages`
 * Linux: `~/.config/sublime-text-3/Packages`
 * Portable Installation: `Sublime Text 3/Data/Packages`

-and clone the repository:
+Just clone the repository:

     git clone https://github.com/valbellix/jacob.git

+Et voilà! jacob is ready to work for you.

 You can install this plugin manually downloading it [here](https://github.com/valbellix/jacob/archive/master.zip) and unzipping into its location (see above).